Jungyoonlim/jungyoonlim/README.md

-Currently Engineering Cognitive Interfaces for Mathematical Reasoning<br>
+Currently Engineering Cognitive Interfaces for Mathematical Reasoning at @math-inc<br>
 Previously at Brown (Applied Math + Philosophy)<br>
-Check out my Art: <a href="https://jungyoonlim-fineart.vercel.app/">jungyoonlim-fineart.vercel.app</a> :)
+Long time ago, I did a lot of art: <a href="https://jungyoonlim-fineart.vercel.app/">check here</a> :)